 CONDITIONS TO RELEASE OF FUNDS

-As express conditions precedent to the release of funds pursuant to Section 2 hereof from Escrow, it is required that the following occur:
+As express conditions precedent to the release of funds pursuant to Section 2 hereof from Escrow, it is required that the following under paragraphs A. and B. occur:

-DISMISSAL OF LITIGATION: The Parties agree that litigation between them in the United States District Court for the District of Colorado, styled as: Aretha Franklin, Plaintiff v.
-Alan Elliott, D/B/A Al’s Records and Tapes, Defendant, as Civil Action No. 15-cv-01921-JLK, shall be dismissed in its entirety with prejudice and that the Estate shall take the necessary action to do so as to all defendants named therein, without costs or fees.
+A. DISMISSAL OF LITIGATION: The Parties agree that litigation between them in the United States District Court for the District of Colorado, styled as: Aretha Franklin, Plaintiff v.
+Alan Elliott, D/B/A Al’s Records and Tapes, Defendant, as Civil Action No. 15-cv-01921-JLK (“Colorado Action”), shall be dismissed in its entirety with prejudice and that the Estate shall take the necessary action to do so as to all defendants named therein, without costs or fees.
 AE agrees to cooperate with the Estate in securing the dismissal.

-GENERAL RELEASE: The parties each shall execute a full general release of claims, attached hereto as Appendix “1”.
+B.GENERAL RELEASE: The parties each shall execute a full general release of claims, attached hereto as Appendix “1”.
 Except for the obligations expressly set forth herein, such release is intended to fully resolve all past disputes and disagreements between the Parties relating in any way to the Dispute, including but not limited to any and all court filings, or court orders.